-We have not announced any current plans or programs to repurchase shares of our common stock.
-However, upon vesting of restricted stock awards, our employees are permitted to return to us a portion of the newly vested shares to satisfy the tax withholding obligations that arise in connection with such vesting.
-The following table summarizes repurchases of our common stock during the fourth quarter of fiscal 2012, which represent shares returned to satisfy tax withholding obligations:
+(1) Upon vesting of restricted stock awards, our employees are permitted to return to us a portion of the newly vested shares to satisfy the tax withholding obligations that arise in connection with such vesting.
+During the fourth quarter of 2013, 20,074 shares of restricted stock were returned to us by employees to satisfy tax withholding obligations arising in connection with vesting of restricted stock, which shares are included in this column.